Assetz Capital Review

-I personally don’t invest in this account as I invest in Assetz Capital’s wind turbine loans through the Manual Loan Investment Account as the loans pay between 9.5% and 10% returns.
-I would imagine as government subsidies on wind turbines end, green energy loans will become few and far between.
+I’ve purchased many wind turbine loans inside the Manual Account but these will be ending soon and as government subsidies on wind turbines end, green energy loans will become few and far between, hence the account pause.

 6. The Manual Loan Investment Account (MLIA) – £1 min, no current max investment

-If you perform due diligence and select sensible loans, I believe annual target returns should be in the 8-9% range.
-If you want to avoid defaults, you have to keep an eye on loan repayments to make sure the loans are current and this can be a bit time consuming.
+If you perform due diligence and select sensible loans, I believe annual target returns should be in the 7-9% range.
+If you want to avoid defaults, you have to keep an eye on loan repayments to make sure the loans are current and this can be time-consuming.
 Loan updates are posted in the Activity section under each loan:

 Here’s how the MLIA account works.
 Upcoming loans are listed here:

 Here’s where you decide on your investment amount:

 Pretty simple.
 Set your target investment amount and you’re done.
 I’ve always received my allocated target amount but this depends on demand and supply and how much you are asking for.

 Early exit from loans is the same as the GBBA and Green Energy Accounts.
 You click the sell button, set your sell amount and if lender demand exists, you can sell.
 Most of the older loans with higher interest rates are very easy to sell.
 The lower paying interest loans are much more difficult to sell since lenders’ are always chasing the higher return loans.

 WHAT I LIKE ABOUT ASSETZ CAPITAL: